-- 1. The County Engineer shall initiate, through the office of the Kane County State's Attorney, judicial proceedings to collect any impact fee or any interest accrued thereon that has become due under this Ordinance. - 2.
-Unless a fee payer is actively prosecuting the appeal of an impact fee, or actively prosecuting any other remedy provided by law for relief against an impact fee, if an impact fee required by this Ordinance has not been timely paid, the County or the County Engineer shall not issue to the delinquent fee payer any subsequent approvals or permits for any other development or work in the County of Kane in which the delinquent fee payer has an interest and shall suspend review of any and all pending applications or petitions of the delinquent fee payer pending before the County until all impact fees owed have been paid in full.
+1. The County Engineer shall initiate, through the office of the Kane County State's Attorney, judicial proceedings to collect any impact fee that has become due and is unpaid under this Ordinance and any interest accruing on any judgment resulting therefrom.

+2. Unless a fee payer is actively prosecuting the appeal of an impact fee, or actively prosecuting any other remedy provided by law for relief against an impact fee, if an impact fee required by this Ordinance has not been timely paid, the County or the County Engineer shall not issue to the delinquent fee payer any subsequent approvals or permits for any other development or work within the County of Kane in which the delinquent fee payer has an interest and shall suspend review of any and all pending applications or petitions of the delinquent fee payer pending before the County until all impact fees owed have been paid in full.